dellalibera/gym-backgammon/README.md

 ## <a name="versions"></a>Backgammon Versions
 ### `backgammon-v0`
-The previous description refers to `backgammon-v0`.
+The above description refers to `backgammon-v0`.

 ### `backgammon-pixel-v0`
 The state is represented by `(96, 96, 3)` feature vector.